dougmpRX/fcc-challenge-4/README.md

-# fcc-challenge-4
+# freeCodeCamp Challenge 4: Build a Technical Documentation Page
-freeCodeCamp Challenge 4: Build a Technical Documentation Page
+This is part of the Responsive Web Design Course.